 In 1956 Rolex succeeded in outsmarting the effects of magnetic fields by designing a watch that resists interference of 1,000 gauss (0.1 tesla, or 80,000 A/m) while preserving its excellent chronometric performance.
 Today, several innovations contribute to the resistance of the Milgauss, a technological gem.
 Most notable of these is the magnetic shield inside the Oyster case.
 Made of two ferromagnetic alloys, this shield surrounds and protects the movement.
 It is engraved with a “B” with an arrow above it, the symbol for magnetic flux density.
 This invention was patented by Rolex in 1956 and has since been further improved.
-The brand has also made enhancements to two of the movement’s key components, the oscillator and the escape wheel; since 2007, these have been made from paramagnetic materials.
+The brand has also enhanced two of the movement’s key parts, the oscillator and the escape wheel; since 2007, these have been made from paramagnetic materials.

 THE MILGAUSS, SUPERLATIVE CHRONOMETER CERTIFIED

 Like all Rolex watches, the Milgauss is covered by the Superlative Chronometer certification redefined by Rolex in 2015.
 This exclusive designation attests that every watch leaving the brand’s workshops has successfully undergone a series of tests conducted by Rolex in its own laboratories and according to its own criteria.
 These certification tests apply to the fully assembled watch, after casing the movement, guaranteeing superlative performance on the wrist in terms of precision, power reserve, waterproofness and self-winding.
 The Superlative Chronometer status is symbolized by the green seal that comes with every Rolex watch and is coupled with an international five-year guarantee.